Mortgage Q&A : “Which mortgage should I pay off first?”

 Let’s consider an example.
 If you’ve got a first mortgage at a rate of 6%, and a second mortgage set at 12%, it’d probably be in your best interest to knock out that second mortgage sooner rather than later.

-These days you have to question whether borrowers actually want to pay off the second mortgage, as many are underwater on the mortgage and may default intentionally.
+These days you have to question whether borrowers actually want to pay off their mortgages early, as many are locked in at record low rates that are quite favorable to hold onto.

 Anyway, let’s look at an example to illustrate the savings:

 1st mortgage: $200,000 loan amount, 30-year fixed @4%